amadejp/PV_system_forecasting_public/README.md

 # solar_energy_prediction
-A project for SU course at FRI
+A project for ML course at FRI

 ## environment setup
 1. create virtual environment with python 3.10